lelouch885/Docker-Management-TUI/README.md

 # Docker Monitor
 ![Docker Monitor](Images/Dockly%20Monitor.png)

+ ## MySQL client
+If you want to verify that your database folder has been created or not, install MySQL client software using yum install mysql.
+After installation run this command :

+    mysql -h 172.17.0.0/16 (your MySQL container IP) -u (username) -p

 # Troublshooting the erros
 Linux firewall won't allow to connect to MySQL database server and to outside world.
 Hence following commands should be implemented first in order to connect to server.
 ```